HOME / DEALER INFO

 Every dealer and vendor who attends a For The Record (FTR) Vinyl Record Show agrees to and is bound by the following guidelines:

-The key to any location request, established or new, is in booking early.
-The longer you wait, the harder it’s going to be to fit you into a specific location, but we are happy to oblige whenever possible.
+The key to any location request, established or new, is booking early.
+The longer you wait, the harder it will be to secure a specific location, but we will accommodate you when possible.

 Theft

-FTR Vinyl is not responsible for any stolen items.
-We have been pretty lucky in this department, but you can find thieves at any record show, large or small.
-The best defense is paying attention to your table, and looking out for your fellow dealers when they need to step away.
+FTR Vinyl is not responsible for stolen items.
+We have been pretty lucky in this department, but thieves can be found at any record show, large or small.
+The best defense is to pay attention to your table and look out for your fellow dealers when they need to step away.

 Remember, some customers may be new to the record show setup and don’t realize you pay as you go.
-Make sure you know the facts.
-If you do observe anyone with sticky fingers, talk to me or venue staff right away.
+Please make sure you know the facts and give people the benefit of the doubt.
+If you observe anyone with sticky fingers, talk to the venue staff or me immediately.

 Cancellations